 Douglas P. Heller has over 30 years of transactional real estate experience in the areas of cooperatives and condominiums, development, lending and restructuring.
 He represents developers, sponsors, tenant associations, cooperative and condominium boards and institutional and private lenders.
 He has written many offering plans and has substantial experience supervising others in drafting these documents.
 In addition, he has significant litigation experience representing developers, condominiums and cooperatives.

 Douglas was a Senior Attorney and Special Deputy Attorney General with the New York Attorney General's office.
 He was involved in reviewing offering plans, investigations, litigation and mediation.
-He recently formed a committee to advise the Attorney General on standards for issuing no-action letters for commercial condominium projects.
+At the request of the Attorney General's office, Doug formed a committee to advise on standards for issuing no-action letters for commercial condominium projects.

 Douglas was a member of the New York State Bar Association committee that wrote the standard form cooperative apartment contract of sale in 1989 and is also a member of the committee that rewrote and updated it in 2001.
 The committee is currently drafting a new standard form condominium contract of sale.
 He has chaired a number of New York State Bar Association committees in a variety of areas relating to condominium and cooperative law and has lectured for the Practicing Law Institute, the New York State Bar Association and other organizations including several local law schools.